TeresaMartinezFernandez/node-multiplication-table/README.md

 # Information

-This is my first app multiplication table with node
+This is my first app multiplication table made with node

 ```
 Options: